 - Most forms are considered, both metered and unmetered, traditional and experimental.
 Poems from 3 to 100 lines have the best chance of acceptance.
 You may submit up to three poems at a time, but a separate submission form must be completed for each poem.

 - Short Stories

 - Short Stories up to 12,000 words will be considered.
-Please include the word count in your file.
+You must include the word count in your file.
 However, more important than word count is the quality of your work: we are looking for excellent, polished writing that pulls us into an engaging story.
-Please be aware that we do not publish chapters of larger pieces.
+Please be aware that we do not publish chapters of larger pieces or picture books.

 - Flash Fiction

 - The ideal length for Flash Fiction submissions is about 500 to 750 words, but pieces up to 1500 words may be submitted in this category.
 Remember that Flash Fiction is not the same as “vignette;” even very short works should still present an interesting and compelling story.

 - Creative Non-Fiction

 - Creative Non-Fiction is the beautiful union of exposition and literature.
 Tell us a true story, and tell it well.
 Word count limits are the same as for Short Stories.
 Please be aware we do not publish essays.